SherryMaster/CLI-Tournament-Scoreboard-Tracker/README.md

 ## Usage

+- Run the program from the project root with `python main.py`.
+- The program creates `data/players.txt` and `data/scores.txt` automatically if they do not exist.
-- Place player names in `data/players.txt`, one name per line.
+- Player names are stored one per line in `data/players.txt`.
-- Place scores in `data/scores.txt`.
-Use a simple per-line format pairing names and scores (example formats below).
+- Scores are stored one integer per line in `data/scores.txt`.
+- The two files are positional: the first player matches the first score, the second player matches the second score, and so on.

 Example `players.txt`: